 2011 Abstract art speed painting demo (Plainsboro Art Festival, NJ)

-SELECTED EXHIBITS from over 10 years of exhibiting history, and over 50 exhibits in galleries and alternative spaces
+SELECTED EXHIBITS from over 10 years of exhibiting history, and close to 100 exhibits in galleries and alternative spaces

 "Et tu Art Brute" Andrew Edlin Gallery (New York City, NY)